microsoft/msticnb/docs/source/notebooklet_docs/TemplateNB.rst

 value : str
-    Host name
+    Host name - The key for searches - e.g. host, account, IPaddress

 data : Optional[pd.DataFrame], optional
-    Optionally pass raw data to use for analysis, by default None
+    Alternatively use a DataFrame as input.

 timespan : TimeSpan
-    Timespan over which operations such as queries will be performed, by default None.
-    This can be a TimeStamp object or another object that has valid `start`, `end`, or `period` attributes.
-    Alternatively you can pass `start` and `end` datetime objects.
+    Timespan for queries

 options : Optional[Iterable[str]], optional
-    List of options to use, by default None
+    List of options to use, by default None.
     A value of None means use default options.
+    Options prefixed with "+" will be added to the default options.
+    To see the list of available options type `help(cls)` where "cls" is the notebooklet class or an instance of this class.

 Returns
 ~~~~~~~

-HostLogonsSummaryResults
+TemplateResult
     Result object with attributes for each result type.